skuzzis/vectors/README.md

 [Quick-Start](https://github.com/skuzzis/vectors/blob/master/pages/quick_start.md) - Quick-Start for SA:MP Vectors.

-## Why SA:MP Vectors and what is it?
+## Why Vectors and what is it?

 SA:MP Vectors are vectors from C++ adapted to PAWN.
 It's more like YSI Iterators, but with more speed and very flexible.
 SA:MP Vectors contains a lot of useful features, including an Foreach to go trought all elements of it.

-## When was made SA:MP Vectors and what was the reason of developing it?
+## When was made Vectors and what was the reason of developing it?

-SA:MP Vectors were started on 10th June 2021 and the first release was made on 14th June 2021.
+SA:MP Vectors were started on 10th June 2021 and the first release was made on 14th June 2021, than it was recoded on 5th July 2021.
 It has been developed in 2 full days and then only bug fixes.
 The reason of developing it was to improve the efficiency of YSI's Iterators, to make them faster and efficient in my opinion.

 ## By who was made this project?